MrJinno/Tetris/README.md

 * [Contact](#contact)

 ## General info
-The purpose of the project is to show how I managed to do a complete Project.
+The purpose of it is to show how I managed to do a complete Project.
+Made only by myself.

 ## Screenshot
 ![Example screenshot](./resources/TetrisPNG.png)